opennlplabs/PuzzLing/README.md

 ## Acknowledgement

-We want to thank [Princeton NLP group](https://princeton-nlp.github.io/) and [NeuralSpace](https://www.neuralspace.ai/) for making this project possible.
+We want to thank [Princeton NLP group](https://princeton-nlp.github.io/) and [NeuralSpace](https://www.neuralspace.ai/) for their amazing works that makes this project possible.